Jinnya-meorakano/CW_lotr_maa/README.md

 ### CW_LOTR_Cultures.xml
-Cultures.xml modifying is not required to simply add custom regiments.
+Cultures.xml is not required to be modified for simply adding custom regiments.

 ***
 # Reamls in Exile files